 “Who is this?
 Should I go say hello?” was what I repeatedly had in mind.
 So I go and touch and realise the bins are mere solid.
 This kept happening so many times.
 Again, the kind of hallucinations were not like those induced by LSD or Mushrooms.
 For they were full hallucinations which looked utterly real in the mind.
 There was nothing transcendental or psychedelic or even colourful about them either, you see.
 The delirium was the main event.

 Also in terms of balance, the ‘high’ is coupled with the feeling of having consumed 17 tequila shots plus 3 mg of Leponex (Clozapine).
-The woman had to help me out on those trips between the different old bins around the beach.
+The poor woman had to help me out on those trips between the different old bins around the beach.

 I remember for a while it was all one loop which kept repeating itself like a cyclic pattern.
 These visions of non-existent people who were always old, the insane thirst, the peeing, and that feeling of inhabiting a different world and sensing odd presences.